 Telecommuting can be hugely beneficial for wellbeing due to empowering employee autonomy and improving work/life balance.
 But it also comes with its own set of unique hurdles, many of which that can affect an employee's wellbeing.

-A lack of social involvement can not only impact an employee’s engagement and productivity but importantly their overall mental health as well.
-Loneliness is often reported as one of the key negatives for remote workers, so as a manager, this needs to be something you look out for and mitigate.
+A lack of social involvement can impact an employee's engagement and productivity.
+But, even more importantly, it can affect their overall mental health as well.
+Loneliness is often reported as one of the key negatives for remote workers.
+So, as a manager, this needs to be something you look out for and mitigate.

 Working from home can also pose risks to physical wellbeing in remote teams.
-While most organisations have at least some degree of ergonomic office equipment, the same cannot necessarily be said for your team’s home set-ups.
+Most organisations have at least some degree of ergonomic office equipment.
+But you can't really say the same for your team's home set-ups.

 What can managers do to promote wellbeing in remote teams?

 As a manager, the first step in fulfilling a duty of care to your remote team is to promote best-practice and model great, healthy behaviours.